fairmath/fherma-challenges/README.md

 - `openfhe-python`: template for an OpenFHE-Python-based solution.

 # How to Validate Solution Locally
+FHERMA offers two types of challenges: white box and black box.
+You can learn more by following [FHERMA participation guide](https://fherma.io/how_it_works)

 ## White Box Challenges

 You can validate your solution locally using the [fherma-validator](https://hub.docker.com/r/yashalabinc/fherma-validator) docker image for white box challenges validation.
 To pull the image, run the following comand: